strubell/11-767/labs/lab1/lab1-report.md

 ### Motivation

-Modern state-of-the-art systems often have billions of parameters, which makes it difficult to run on small devices with litmited memory (e.g. Jetson).
+Modern state-of-the-art systems often have billions of parameters, which makes it difficult to run on small devices with limited memory (e.g. Jetson).
+However current methods for circumventing this have trade-offs in terms of accuracy that are not always desirable.

 ### Hypotheses

 With the help of adaptive compute and smart de-serialization, we can optimize the latency under the constraints of on-device memory for large models without losing accuracy.
-This is in contrast to the traditional pruning, distillation and quantization methods, where one has to tradeoff between accuracy and model size/latency.
+This is in contrast to the traditional pruning, distillation, and quantization methods, where one has to tradeoff between accuracy and model size/latency.

 ### Setup